ThatTamer/CS2-Marker/README.md

-Step 4: Restart your Server
+Step 4: Restart Your Server

 * Restart your CS2 server to ensure the plugin works.